devnull-cz/c-prog-lang/modules/expressions.md

 --> 0
 ```

-- neverending `while` loop is for examples as follows:
+- neverending `while` loop is for example as follows:

 ```
 while (1) {